ADDICTED TO FAILURE

 There is always someone out there who is bigger, smarter, stronger, and faster than you.
 The journey of self-improvement is infinite.
-Failing should be looked upon as a highway rest stop.
-It’s meant for you to refuel, reenergize, and reset your way of thinking.
+Rather than seeing failure as a roadblock, look at it as a rest area.
+The purpose is to refuel, reenergize, and reset your thinking.
 Just because things aren’t going your way, doesn’t mean that it’s the end.
 Embrace and grow from the fact you failed.
 Not only will it make the re-execution of your goal that much more fluid and precise, but it will help in strengthening your mental tenacity to keep pushing forward.
 Failure shows that you’re willing to push the envelope and try out new things in lieu of residing in your bubble of comfort.

 If you take only one thing from this piece, laugh in the fucking face of failure.
 Laugh and be happy because you now understand how not to allow fear to determine your success.
 Failure inevitably is part of growth.
 If you’re not failing, it means you’re stagnant, and resting on your laurels.
 That may work for you in the here and now, but at some point, soon, it will run out.
 Constantly be on the search for new ways and methods to accomplish your goals.
 Never put all your eggs in one basket.
-You will fail, you will struggle, and you will be doubted by others.
 Let them talk, let them laugh, let them spread lies.
 You know you’re not going down without a fight.
 In the end, quitting isn’t an option, because you are addicted to the exhilaration of failure.